Thom polynomials relative to prescribed maps around the boundary: Structure of relative Thom polynomials

-\begin{proof} First, notice that the complex structures on $M_0, N_0$ are both homotopic to the standard one, since $\SO(2)/\U(1)$ is one point.
-Hence, the map $\phi$ may be assumed to be extended to a small perturbation of the map
+\begin{proof} First, notice that both the complex structures on $M_0, N_0$ are homotopic to the standard one as complex structures, since $\SO(2)/\U(1)$ is one point.
+Furthermore, the correction term is invariant up to regular homotopy of $\phi$.
+Hence, we may assume that the map $\phi$ is the restriction of a holomorphic map $f \colon D^2 \to D^2$, a small holomorphic perturbation of the map